Fullchee/notes/docs/other-tech/why-so-many-programming-languages.md

 > In programming, it's just easier to do some things in some programming languages

 Here are some `printing presses` for some languages

-* JavaScript
+- JavaScript
-    * comes with the browser => easy to make web apps
+  - comes with the browser => easy to make web apps
-* Java
+- Java
-    * easy to make Android apps
+  - easy to make Android apps
-    * historical reason: easy to write an app once that works on a ton of machines
+  - historical reason: easy to write an app once that works on a ton of machines
-* Ruby
+- Ruby
-    * easy to build web apps with the Ruby on Rails framework
+  - easy to build web apps with the Ruby on Rails framework
-* Bash
+- Bash
-    * universal adoption on \*NIX systems makes it easy to write scripts that will work on almost all servers
+  - universal adoption on \*NIX systems makes it easy to write scripts that will work on most servers

 ### Why Python?

 If a language only gets popular after people make things with it to make the language useful, isn't that a catch 22?
 You need to be popular to be more popular?

 #### Aesthetics

-Some languages like the romantic languages (French, Italian, Spanish) sound really nice which gives someone a reason to learn the language.
+Some languages like the romantic languages (French, Italian, Spanish) sound nice which gives someone a reason to learn the language.

 Python has a lot of nice features and it's nice to write concise programs that are pleasant to read and write.

 #### Ease of use

 Python is one of the top languages that English speakers learn.
 That's because it feels more like a human language than many other programming languages.

 #### Utility

 With aesthetics, and ease of use, early adopters started making tons of libraries for anything you can think of from machine learning to web applications.
 Once a language it hits some critical point, it just gets more and more popular.

 ## Why so many languages?